kaiser1711/Monte-Carlo-Pi-with-CUDA/README.md

 ## Performance Comparison

-The following chart shows the performance of each version in terms of Monte Carlo Pi samples computed per millisecond run on NVIDIA GeForce GTX 1650:
+The following chart shows the performance of each version in terms of Monte Carlo Pi samples computed on NVIDIA GeForce GTX 1650:

 ![Performance Chart](performance_chart.jpg)